qnr5/qnr5.github.io/_posts/2022-07-06-welcom-to-better-life.md

 Welcome!

-Only solve big problems, others will pay you.
+Only solve big problems, will they pay you.